code16/sharp/docs/guide/sharp-uploads.md

 $book->cover->author = 'Tomi Ungerer';
 ```

-Custom properties will be stored in the `custom_properties` column, as JSON.
+Custom properties are stored in the `custom_properties` column, as JSON.

 You can retrieve the value the same way: